Dry Falls waterfall near Highlands, NC

 The hike returns to the trailhead, making another walk behind the waterfall and a short but steady climb.
 The trail reaches the parking area at just under .25 miles, completing the quick – but definitely rewarding – hike to Dry Falls.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

-More waterfall hiking adventures near Highlands and Cashiers
+More top waterfall hikes near Highlands and Cashiers, NC